How to Start a Restaurant? (Step by Step Guide)

 3. Obtain Restaurant Funding

-- Your personal assets.
+- Your own savings or personal assets.

 - A small business loan from a bank or credit union.